Chapter 72 BWV 202 Weichet nur, betrübte Schatten

 The cantata ends with the courtliest of movements, a gavotte, which has connotations of the dance as well as suggesting the happy ultimate journey to heaven, a circumstance which the composer often associates with this particular suite movement in the religious cantatas.
 In 2010, and again in 2013, the author was privileged to hear excellent performances of this work in the church in which Bach was married.
 It was impossible not to entertain the thought (even hope?) that this work may have been composed for, and performed at, the ceremony of Bach’s second marriage to Anna Magdalena in December 1721.

-The quickened tempo announces Nature's bringing forth the spring flowers, a source of delight to us all.
+The quickened tempo announces Nature’s bringing forth the spring flowers, a source of delight for all.
 The continuo line becomes a steady, confident, marching tread and the rhythmic interaction between first and second violins subtly suggests the sounds and actions of the hunt.

 All this will occur in nature’s time but it has not happened yet.
 The reprise of the opening section reminds us that we still have the joys of spring to look forward to; as yet, we have simply imagined them.